-Now let us consider the neutron star.
-For the high energy cosmic rays cannot reach its surface due to the magnetic screening, we examine the other, less effective mechanisms of the black hole production: \begin{itemize} \item the production on the baryons during the lifetime of the Universe.
-We conservatively assume that the cosmic ray flux is the same till the redshift $z=1$ (in reality it is supposed to increase with redshift).
-We also do not take into account the processes in the early Universe, which are quite model-dependent, considering redshifts from $z=1$ till $z=0$.
+Now let us consider a neutron star.
+As the high energy cosmic rays cannot reach its surface due to the magnetic screening, we examine another, less effective mechanisms of the black hole production: \begin{itemize} \item the production on baryons during the lifetime of the Universe.
+We conservatively assume that the cosmic ray flux is constant till the redshift $z=1$ (in reality it is supposed to increase with redshift).
+We also do not take into account the processes in the early Universe, which are quite model-dependent, considering redshifts $z<1$.
 The flux of the black holes can be obtained from Eq. (\ref{5}), substituting parameter $b$ for the following value:

 where $n_0 = 2\cdot 10^{-7}~$cm$^{-3}$ is the current baryon density, $H_0 = 68 \cdot \frac{\text{km}/\text{s}}{\text{Mpc}}$ is the Hubble constant, $\Omega_M = 0.31$, $\Omega_\Lambda = 0.69$ (see \cite{Planck:2015klp}).
-In order to obtain the reliable constraints, we set $E_{max} = 5\cdot 10^{19}~$eV in Eq. (\ref{5}), considering cosmic rays with the energies below the Greisen-Zatsepin-Kuzmin(GZK) limit\cite{Greisen1966,Zatsepin1966}.
+In order to obtain reliable constraints, we set $E_{max} = 5\cdot 10^{19}~$eV in Eq. (\ref{5}), considering the cosmic rays with the energies below the Greisen-Zatsepin-Kuzmin(GZK) limit\cite{Greisen1966,Zatsepin1966}.
 For these energies the energy loss length for protons is more than 1~Gpc.
 We have also checked that explicit account for non-uniform distribution of extragalactic baryons \cite{Bi1997} very weakly affects our estimate.
-Eq. (\ref{cosm}) gives the value $b=4.6\cdot 10^{21}~\text{cm}^{-2}$. \item the production in binary systems of the neutron star and the red giant: cosmic rays hit the giant and produce the black holes which then impinge on the neutron star (we remind you that in the case of neutron star we consider the neutral black holes, so they are not affected by the magnetic field); $b=1/\sigma_{NN} = 10^{25}~\text{cm}^{-2}$, however $t\equiv~$'full coverage equivalent' $\lesssim 30~$Myr (see \cite{Giddings:2008gr}, Appendix H), \item the production on the interstellar medium ($b=n_H$, where $n_H \sim 10^{21}~$cm$^{-2}$ -- average column density of the hydrogen in the galaxy).\item the production on the Central Molecular Zone of our Galaxy \cite{Morris1996}, for which $b=nL=6\cdot 10^{22}~\text{cm}^{-2}$, however by now one has observed no long-lived neutron stars in this zone (typical ages are $t=10^4 - 10^5~$yr). \end{itemize}
+Eq. (\ref{cosm}) gives the value $\hat{b}=4.6\cdot 10^{21}~\text{cm}^{-2}$. \item the production in binary systems of a neutron star and a red giant: cosmic rays hit the giant and produce black holes which then impinge on the neutron star (in the case of neutron stars we consider the neutral black holes, so they are not affected by the magnetic field); $\hat{b}=1/\sigma_{NN} = 10^{25}~\text{cm}^{-2}$, however $t\equiv~$'full coverage equivalent' $\lesssim 30~$Myr (see \cite{Giddings:2008gr}, Appendix H), \item the production on interstellar medium ($\hat{b}=n_H$, where $n_H \sim 10^{21}~$cm$^{-2}$ -- average column density of hydrogen in the galaxy). \item the production on the Central Molecular Zone of our Galaxy \cite{Morris1996}, for which $\hat{b}=nL=6\cdot 10^{22}~\text{cm}^{-2}$.
+However no long-lived neutron stars have been observed yet in this zone: maximal ages of the observed ones are $t=10^4 - 10^5~$yr. \end{itemize}